 A modern warehousing operation involves a wide range of operations, from inventory management and order tracking to metrics reporting and labor management.
 Your 3PL’s WMS system acts as the central hub of all these operational spokes – one system managing all your many functions in real time.

 Such sophistication comes at a price, of course.
 A robust WMS system can cost well into the six figures.
 But it’s not an investment you need to make yourself, as most 3PLs have already WMS systems in place.
-By utilizing the warehousing services of a 3PL provider, you can simply connect your operation to its WMS while sharing the costs with the provider and its other customers.
+By outsourcing warehousing services to a 3PL provider, you can simply connect your operation to its WMS while sharing the costs with the provider and its other customers.

 In this article, we’ll examine 7 key benefits that you should look for in your 3PL’s WMS.